-Then God in his providence preserved my husband’s life and over the course of seven months brought him back from death’s door.
+Then God in his providence preserved my husband's life and over the course of seven months brought him back from death's door.
 Bob still has many physical and mental deficits.
+He can't be left alone.
 Even so, he has made much progress, and this gives me hope!
-But it is not clear whether or not he will be completely restored on this side of heaven.
-I question, “Are you there Lord?
-Do you care?”
+But it is not clear whether he will be completely restored on this side of heaven.
+I question, "Are you there Lord?
+Do you care?"

 "In you, Lord, I have taken refuge . . .
 Turn your ear to me,

 come quickly to my rescue; be my rock of refuge,